 Detailed Content / Topics – The following Subjects will be addressed

 – Introduction & Abbreviations Used

-– FTS – Background: the explosions of mixtures of fuel and air, the behaviour of those mixtures in an aviation environment, the effects of temperature and pressure, energy needed for ignition etc, the ‘fire triangle’,
+– FTS – Background: the explosions of mixtures of fuel and air, the behaviour of those mixtures in an aviation environment, the effects of temperature and pressure, the energy needed for ignition, etc, the ‘fire triangle,

 – Regulatory Overview – SFAR 88 of the FAA and JAA Interim Policy INT POL 25/12: ignition prevention program initiatives and goals, to identify unsafe conditions and to correct them, to systematically improve fuel tank maintenance), JAA Temporary Guidance Leaflet TGL 47.

 – The basic elements of the fuel tank safety issues – Understanding of the background and the concept of fuel tank safety, Interpreting ICAW Instructions for continuing airworthiness.

 – The need for Mitigation Strategies – Ignition source prevention.

 – FRS – Flammability Reduction Systems when installed: the reason for their presence, their effects, the hazards of an FRS using nitrogen for maintenance, safety precautions in a maintenance/working with an FRS.

 – Recording & Reporting – The Link to SMS Recording measures and results of inspections.